 Areas of Expertise

 Adam Dean joined the Department of Political Science in the summer of 2017.
 He received his BA from the University of Pennsylvania, his MSc from the London School of Economics, and his PhD from the University of Chicago.
-His research focuses on the political economy of international trade, labor politics, and American Political Development.
-He teaches courses on International Relations and International Political Economy.
-From 2014 to 2017 he taught at Middlebury College.
+His research focuses on the political economy of international trade, labor politics, American Political Development, and the socioeconomic determinant of public health.
+He teaches courses on International Relations, International Political Economy, and American history.

-My book, From Conflict to Coalition: Profit-Sharing Institutions and the Political Economy of Trade, was published in 2016 as part of Cambridge University Press' series on the Political Economy of Institutions and Decisions.
+My first book, From Conflict to Coalition: Profit-Sharing Institutions and the Political Economy of Trade, was published in 2016 as part of Cambridge University Press' series on the Political Economy of Institutions and Decisions.
 From Conflict to Coalition was a 2017 finalist for the J. David Greenstone Book Prize given by the Politics and History section of APSA.
-My work has also been published in International Studies Quarterly and Politics & Society.

 PSC 1003 - Introduction to International Politics